OjasviChauhan/Portfolio/content/featured/HalcyonTheme/index.md

 showInProjects: true
 ---

 Got invited by Google for its secret hiring challenge known as [Foobar Challenge](https://foobar.withgoogle.com/).
-I was able to solve it till **Level 3**.
+I was able to solve it till [Level 3](https://github.com/OjasviChauhan/Google-Foobar).
 <br/>
 Starting levels were easy but yeah, the last question was damn difficult for me, which nearly took 4 days to solve it.